JasonHorgan/Mountmellick-Motors-PP5/README.md

 ### Finance

 The finance page is broken up into 3 pages, Finance info, Finance application and finance success.
-I wanted all users of the site to be able to access this site, which in turn will generate more leads for the car dealership.
-If the finance applications were locked behind a sign up process, the dealership may lose leads.
-This is typical of the automotive industry.
-I also included buttons to the finance application form on the stock page to drive more traffic and increase leads.
+I initially wanted all users of the site to be able to access this site, which in turn will generate more leads for the car dealership, however this was causing an error, so I changed it so that only logged in users can access the finance pages.
+I included buttons to the finance application form on the stock page for logged in users to drive more traffic and increase leads.

 <h1><img src="/static/images/readme-images/finance.png"/></h1>